TechnionTDK/jbs-text2json/README.md

 1. Running the parser - which will parse your file and create an output json file in json/name_of_your_file/name_of_your_file.json .
 1. Going over the Jsons - and retrieving subjects and fields from it in order to test them.

-#### Running the parser has three phases:
+#### Testing the parser :

-1. Creating a new parser
-1. Creating a new BufferReader with the source file
-1. Running the parser with the BufferReader and the destination folder
+1. Use the setupParser method with the following inputs: 'a new parser' and a 'name' (string) of the files and folders.
+The method will auto complete the parameters and bring the necessary paths and directories.

   For example:

-        MidrashRabaParser parser = new MidrashRabaParser();
-        BufferedReader reader = TestUtils.getText("/midrashraba/tanach-midrashraba-" + bookNums[i] + ".txt");
-        parser.parse(reader, "json/tanach-midrashraba-" + bookNums[i] + ".json");
+    public static void beforeClass() throws Exception {
+        json = setupParser(new MidbarShurParser() , "midbarshur");
+    }

 #### Going over the Jsons